How To Become A Teacher At Military BasesUpdated: April 19, 2023

 While it is true that DoDEA instructors must carry a DoDEA certification, this is not available until after you are hired for a specific job.
 Also, the agency does not generally permit experience to substitute for college-level coursework in a subject matter area.

 What is this certification?
-According to the official site, the agency, “…issues a Provisional certificate and a Professional certificate.
+According to the official site, the agency “…issues a Provisional certificate and a Professional certificate.
 The provisional certificate is issued to all newly hired educators” and is valid for two years.
-It is basically an endorsement that states the bearer has met qualification requirements of the job and has successfully completed “two years in an educator position with DoDEA”.
+It is basically an endorsement that states the bearer has met the qualification requirements of the job and has successfully completed “two years in an educator position with DoDEA”.